Choosing your Clan

 The Seal dives deep into the ocean depths to seek out that which sustains her.
 Like the seal, we live in interrelated, overlapping realms.
 Our dreams connect these worlds, forming a web that links our sleeping and waking landscapes; our mythic soul and our lived experience.
 Utilizing techniques developed by dream pioneers such as Carl Jung, Jeremy Taylor, Robert Moss and Stephen Aizenstat, as well as ancient cultural approaches to dream work, we will dive into our own depths to search the realm of dreams for wisdom and insight.
 Even if you rarely remember your dreams, you will find deep meaning in exploring the world of dreams and may even be surprised how much your dreams and the dreams of others can inspire and teach you once you learn how to listen to them.
 This clan is for people new to dream work, as well as for those who have strong relationships and experience with dreams and dream work.

 Seal Clan will share a cabin.

 Juniper Talbot, leader

-* Indicates a Clan which requires an application for admission.
-These Clans require past training are more likely to induce intense experiences that may trigger fear, vulnerability or other unexpected responses.
-If you would like to apply to join one of these Clans, please write a paragraph about why you are interested in this Clan at this time and include in your statement a description of your training, your skills and practice with this kind of work and a description of the kind of support system you have in place outside of Twilight Covening (coven, teacher, therapist, etc.).
+* indicates a Clan which requires an application for admission.
+These Clans require past training or are more likely to induce intense experiences that may trigger fear, vulnerability or other unexpected responses.
+If you would like to apply to join one of these Clans, please write a paragraph about why you are interested in this Clan at this time and include in your statement a description of your training, your skills and practice with this kind of work as well as a description of the kind of support system you have in place outside of Twilight Covening (coven, teacher, therapist, etc.).